Hillside Lumber Listed by thegentlemen Ransomware Group

 Why This Matters for You and Your Family

 When a local business like Hillside Lumber suffers a breach, the impact reaches far beyond the company itself.
 If you or your family have ever bought lumber, placed an order for kitchen cabinets, or worked with the company as a contractor, your name, address, phone number, email, or payment details may have been stored in the affected files.
 Once that information leaves the company’s control, it can be sold, traded, or used to target you with identity theft, phishing, or fraudulent loan applications.
-For families in Southern Maine who rely on trusted local suppliers, this breach turns an ordinary purchase into a potential long-term privacy problem.
+For families in Southern Maine who rely on trusted local suppliers, this claimed breach turns an ordinary purchase into a potential long-term privacy problem.

 The Doxxing and Identity-Chain Risks